ConservationMetrics/guardianconnector-explorer/README.md

-# GuardianConnector map
+# GuardianConnector Views

-This is a Mapbox tool for GuardianConnector which connects to a SQLite or PostgreSQL database, and renders tabular GeoJSON data on a map.
+This is an Express.JS tool for GuardianConnector which connects to a SQLite or PostgreSQL database, and renders tabular GeoJSON data on different views including a map and a media gallery.

 ## Configure